-We have acted as counsel to DCP Midstream Partners, LP, a Delaware limited partnership (the "Partnership"), in connection with the Registration Statement on Form S-3 (the "Registration Statement") filed by the Partnership on the date hereof with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Securities Act"), relating to the offer and sale from time to time, pursuant to Rule 415 under the Securities Act, of up to an aggregate of \$150,000,000 of common units representing limited partnership interests in the Partnership (the "Common Units").
+We have acted as counsel to DCP Midstream Partners, LP, a Delaware limited partnership (the "Partnership"), in connection with the Registration Statement on Form S-3 (the "Registration Statement") filed by the Partnership on the date hereof with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Securities Act"), relating to the offering for resale of up to 4,989,802 common units representing limited partnership interests in the Partnership (the "Common Units"), for the account of the selling unitholders identified in the Registration Statement (the "Selling Unitholders").
 This opinion letter is furnished to you at your request to enable you to fulfill the requirements of Item 601(b)(5) of Regulation S-K, 17 C.F.R. § 229.601(b)(5), in connection with the Registration Statement.
-The Common Units will be offered in amounts, at prices, and on terms to be determined in light of market conditions at the time of sale and to be set forth in supplements (each, a "Prospectus Supplement") to the prospectus contained in the Registration Statement (the "Prospectus").

-As the basis for the opinions hereinafter expressed, we have examined such statutes, including the Delaware Revised Uniform Limited Partnership Act (the "Delaware Act"), records and documents of the Partnership, certificates of officers of the Partnership and public officials, and other instruments and documents as we deemed relevant or necessary for the purposes of the opinions set forth below, including, but not limited to, the Registration Statement, the Prospectus, the Second Amended and Restated Agreement of Limited Partnership of the Partnership dated as of November 1, 2006, as amended by Amendment No. 1 thereto dated as of April 11, 2008, and Amendment No. 2 thereto dated as of April 1, 2009 (as so amended, the "Partnership Agreement"), and the Certificate of Limited Partnership of the Partnership filed with the Secretary of State of the State of Delaware on August 5, 2005.
+As the basis for the opinion hereinafter expressed, we have examined such statutes, including the Delaware Revised Uniform Limited Partnership Act (the "Delaware Act"), records and documents of the Partnership, certificates of officers of the Partnership and public officials, and other instruments and documents as we deemed relevant or necessary for the purposes of the opinion set forth below, including, but not limited to, the Registration Statement, the base prospectus contained in the Registration Statement (the "Prospectus"), the Second Amended and Restated Agreement of Limited Partnership of the Partnership dated as of November 1, 2006, as amended by Amendment No. 1 thereto dated as of April 11, 2008, and Amendment No. 2 thereto dated as of April 1, 2009 (as so amended, the "Partnership Agreement"), and the Certificate of Limited Partnership of the Partnership filed with the Secretary of State of the State of Delaware on August 5, 2005

-In making our examination, we have assumed (i) that all signatures on documents examined by us are genuine; (ii) the authenticity of all documents submitted to us as originals; (iii) the conformity with the original documents of all documents submitted to us as certified, conformed, or photostatic copies; (iv) that each person signing in a representative capacity (other than on behalf of the Partnership) any document reviewed by us had authority to sign in such capacity; (v) the truth, accuracy, and completeness of the information, representations, and warranties contained in the records, documents, instruments, and certificates we have reviewed; and (vi) that the Registration Statement and the organizational documents of the Partnership, each as amended to the date hereof, will not have been amended from the date hereof in a manner that would affect the validity of the opinions rendered herein.
+In making our examination, we have assumed: (i) the legal capacity of all natural persons and that all signatures on documents examined by us are genuine; (ii) the authenticity of all documents submitted to us as originals; (iii) the conformity with the original documents of all documents submitted to us as certified, electronic, conformed, or photostatic copies; (iv) that each person signing in a representative capacity (other than on behalf of the Partnership) any document reviewed by us had authority to sign in such capacity; (v) the truth, accuracy, and completeness of the information, representations, and warranties contained in the records, documents, instruments, and certificates we have reviewed; (vi) the accuracy, completeness and authenticity of certificates of public officials; and (vii) the Registration Statement and the organizational documents of the Partnership, as amended to the date hereof, will not have been amended from the date hereof in a manner that would affect the validity of the opinion rendered herein.
+We have also assumed the accuracy of all other information provided to us by the Partnership during the course of our investigations, on which we have relied in issuing the opinions expressed below.
+We have relied upon a certificate and other assurances of officers of the general partner of the Partnership, and others as to factual matters, without having independently verified such factual matters.